 Private property owners who accidentally trap wildlife are required to contact a pest control company or licensed trapper to assist.
-The municipality does not assist in the relocation or release of trapped or abandon wildlife on private lands.
+The City does not assist in the relocation or release of trapped or abandon wildlife on private lands.

 The City has a responsibility to protect its land from wildlife that pose a threat to public safety or property, some examples of this may be:

-- Raccoons on public or private land with rabies or distemper.
+- Raccoons on public or private land with rabies or distemper

 - Deer, coyote, and fox which may pose a threat to public safety on public or private land.